-Remember the good ol’ days when GKP was totally awesome?
+Remember the good ol’ days when GKP was awesome?

-You could enter any ‘seed’ keyword and see tons of keyword suggestions and their associated search volumes.
+You could enter any ‘seed’ keyword and see tons of keyword suggestions, plus search volumes.

 Now, Google has restricted these numbers to general ranges. 🙁

 Don’t get me wrong, it’s still a useful tool.
-It suggests some good keywords, splits them into groups (which is useful), and is totally free.
+It suggests some good keywords, splits them into groups (which is useful), and is 100% free.

 But if GKP is the only tool you’re using for keyword research, then you’re missing out.